How to Use Ping for Troubleshooting

 How To Pin Point Network Issues With Ping

-Knowing that your network connection isn’t working properly is one thing.
+Knowing that your network connection isn’t working properly or your internet is down is one thing.
 Knowing where the problem is, is much better.
-To get a better idea about where the network issue is, an administrator can ping key parts of the network infrastructure.
+To get a better idea about where the network issue is, an administrator can ping key parts of the network infrastructure like the router.

 The first key point to ping is the gateway.
 On many computers the default gateway can be determined by examining the IP configuration.
 If the gateway pings, that means the local portion of the network is functioning and the problem lies beyond.